cskemp/chinesecharacters/data_generation/README.md

 This folder contains the complete codebase for retrieving our image datasets, preprocessing these datasets and then measuring complexity and discriminability.

-## Running main.py
+## Generating our datasets
-1. Download CLD, CASIA and handwritten datasets and paste raw folders into a new data folder.
+1. Download CLD, CASIA and handwritten datasets and paste raw folders into the folder.
 Instructions for each dataset can be found below.
 Do not rename anything.
-2. Change ROOT in config.py to match the path of your data folder.
-3. Run main.py!

-Running main.py will by default generate a fully processed image dataset for complexity and discriminability analysis, as well as csv files containing perimetric and pixel complexities for all of the generated images.
+2. Run generate_datasets.py to generate all image and complexity datasets, and generate_distinctiveness_datasets.py to generate the distinctiveness dataframes!

 This process may take a while to run depending on how fast your machine is.
 It involves web scraping, so it cannot be run offline.

 ## Manually Downloaded Data

-CLD, CCD, handwritten simplified and handwritten traditional data need to be downloaded and placed into the data folder manually, and then main.py will take care of the rest.
+CLD, CCD, handwritten simplified and handwritten traditional data need to be downloaded and placed into the data folder manually, and then generate_datasets.py will take care of the rest.

 Upon completing this step, your root datafolder should contain the following files: